zhonissovsuleimen/MaxSubarray/README.md

 # MaxSubarray
 This is Assignment 1 for Algorithms &amp; Computing Theory course.

 The purpose of the project is to implement three algorithms for Max Subarray problem, as well as measure the performance and analyse time complexity.

+# Code execution
+You can run the project directly from console by typing:

+`cargo run --release`

+Or, by building the project with:

+`cargo build --release`

+And opening target/release/project_name.exe executable.

-# Algorithsms:
+# Data:
-1. Brute Force
-2. Divide and Conquer
-3. Kadane Algorithm

-Brute Force and Divide and Conquer algorithms follow pseudocode provided by the Professor.
+Collected data and analysis is available in this [google spreadsheet](https://docs.google.com/spreadsheets/d/1h7Dx2lfbUjiBsOJydpG2cWPSJ1OkoajD0fD2DFc0viY/edit?usp=sharing)